Undergraduate Studies in Spanish

 Specific requirements:

-• Students must take five courses numbered SPAN 300 or higher.
+• 3 courses numbered SPAN 300 or higher

 Senior Requirement

-Seniors write the senior essay in SPAN 491 in the spring of their senior year under the individual direction of a faculty adviser.
-Students expecting to complete their degree requirements in December write the senior essay in SPAN 491 in the fall of their senior year.
+Seniors complete the senior project in SPAN 491 in the spring of their senior year under the individual direction of a faculty adviser.
+Students expecting to complete their degree requirements in December complete the senior project in SPAN 491 in the fall of their senior year.

-Seniors in SPAN 491 are expected to submit their completed senior essay for the Spanish major to the DUS Lisa Voigtby 4 p.m. on December 9th, 2023, in the fall term, or by 4 p.m. on April 18th, 2024, in the spring term.
+Seniors in SPAN 491 are expected to submit their completed senior project for the Spanish major to the DUS by 4 p.m. on December 9th, 2023, in the fall term, or by 4 p.m. on April 18th, 2024, in the spring term.
 If the essay is submitted late without an excuse from the student’s residential college dean, the penalty is one letter grade, though no essay that would otherwise pass will be failed because it is late.